Role

 Transaction Payment List View

-Certain screens have list views in which the user must be able to select items in the list and take action.
+Specific screens include list views where the user can select items and take action.
 Some list views will have a total row.

 The total row will appear at the bottom of the list view and be highlighted in yellow.
 The total row can appear as a one line or two line list item depending on the context.